Adult safeguarding: e-learning course

 All materials have been designed to be accessible using the keyboard.
 Use the tab key to access navigational elements such as buttons and links.
 When the scroll-bar appears it is navigable using the up and down arrow keys.

 Changing the appearance of the resource

-You can make the text larger by using the 'Resize text’ buttons in the top right of the screen.
 You can also use your browser to change the font or colour of the text to suit your personal preferences.
 For help on how to do this, visit the BBC's My web my way website.

 Accessing the resource with a screen reader